Teriks/LibLSLCC/README.md

  * Negatable vectors and rotations.

  * Support for certain unicode characters in script symbols, (Same characters the linden Compiler allows)

- * At this point I am scratching my head because I cannot remember what else...
-   I put a lot of time into this.

 # About LibLSLCCEditor